cristian97r/webpack-practice/README.md

-## Dummy react project that i use a base start point
+## Dummy react project that i use as a base start point